ManviGoel26/ComputerGraphicsAssignments/README.md

 5. Find the point of intersection for the Ray and Sphere.
 6. Apply texture to the cube using texture coordinates.
 7. Add Refraction and Schlicks Approximation for a Cubemap.

+## Instructions
+For each assignment or lab code,
+'''
+cd code/src
+cmake ..
+make
+'''

+This will generate the application file in the *code* folder.
+Note:- If *cmake ..* gives an error, delete *CmakeCache.txt* from the *src* folder.

+## Details
+Course Assignments for Computer Graphics (CSE333) Instructor : Dr. Ojaswa Sharma

+Skills Used : OpenGL, GLSL, GLM, Rendering Pipeline